-You are required to notify the Plan Administrator within 30 calendar days if your covered Dependent no longer satisfies the criteria to be a covered Dependent (60 days if you and your covered Dependent divorce or legally separate, and 60 days if your covered Dependent dies).
+You are required to notify the Plan Administrator within 30 calendar days if your covered Dependent no longer satisfies the criteria to be a covered Dependent.
 For example, if you become divorced, your marriage is annulled, or you dissolve your Domestic Partnership or Civil Union, your former Spouse or partner is no longer eligible to participate in the Plan.
 If you fail to timely cancel coverage for a formerly covered dependent, you may be held accountable for claims paid in error and you may have imputed income for the value of the ineligible coverage.
 For information on imputed income, please see Section 3.
 For information on how your former covered dependent may continue certain medical coverage, please see Section 4.